Skip to content

 RecruitmentAug 4, 2025 8 min read

 Speed-to-hire is a vanity metric.
-Quality-of-hire is the only one that matters.
+Quality-of-hire is the only

 A fast hire who leaves in 90 days costs more than a thoughtful hire who stays for years.
 Slow down the process — not the decision.